J. Larry Carter

 Funeral Director/Administrative Assistant

 Kimberly (Morgan) Mueller has worked for Carter-Ricks Funeral Homes since 2011.
 Kim grew up in Elsberry and is a 2004 graduate of Elsberry High School.
 She and her husband, Andrew are the parents of two young children: Wyatt and Cheyanne; dog, Kodiak; and cats: Taz and Penny.
 Kim completed her Associate's Degree in Business Administration from Kirkwood Community College located in Cedar Rapids, IA in 2013, and received her Funeral Director License in September, 2015.
 She is a member of Sacred Heart Catholic Church in Elsberry.
-Kim is a Committee member for Cub Scout Pack 391 in Elsberry where she does event planning/coordinating.
+Kim is a Committee member for Cub Scout Pack 391 in Elsberry where she does event planning and fundraising.
 In her free time, Kim enjoys reading, coaching her son's soccer team and assisting with his Tee-ball team; and assisting with her daughter's soccer team.

 Ruth Tiller has been a Visitation Assistant with our Winfield facility since 2000.
 She retired from GTE at Boeing Aircraft Mfg in 1993.
 She and her husband Dale are lifelong residents of Winfield and are members of the First Baptist Church of Winfield, where she has been an active member in the ministry of the church with her attendance, musical talents and participation.